ska-telescope/ska-integration-test-harness/docs/src/architecture_overview.rst

 - **Use in the "THEN" steps**: finally, you have to check that the scan has been performed correctly and all the involved subsystems are in the expected state.
-Through the various facades you can access in a structured way to the devices to:
+Through the various facades you have access to the devices in a structured way to:

   - subscribe to the events (*before calling the command*);
   - assert that events have happened (*after calling the command*);